 Taking care of and maintaining your Mid Century furniture

-Furniture produced during the post-war era, or “Mid Century Modern,” was generally very well made.
+Furniture produced during the post-war era, or “Mid-Century Modern,” was generally very well made.
 There are a few exceptions, but we will not get into those right now.
 If you are a collector of MCM, or have the desire to get started, knowing how to maintain, treat and/or repair your furniture is of the utmost importance.
-Heck, that coffee table has lasted 50-plus years already, why can’t it last another 50?
+Heck, that coffee table has lasted 50 to 60 years already; why can’t it last another 50?

-Luckily, your better named companies back in the 1950s used higher quality woods and construction techniques.
-Those names include, but aren’t limited to, Knoll, Herman Miller, Heywood Wakefiled, American of Martinsville, Gunlock and the list goes on and on.
+Luckily, your better companies back in the 1950s used higher-quality woods and construction techniques.
+Those include, but aren’t limited to, Knoll, Herman Miller, Heywood Wakefiled, American of Martinsville, and Gunlock, and the list goes on and on.
 They used real wood veneers and sometimes solid wood, especially Danish manufacturers.
 The metal portions of MCM furniture often consisted of brass, steel, chrome and aluminum.
 The clean, simple lines of this furniture and the lack of heavy, glossy finishes make for easy maintenance/repair.

-The best way to clean a piece of MCM furniture is to use a very fine steel wool, “four ot” 0000 as they call it.
+The best way to clean a piece of MCM furniture is to use a very fine “0000” steel wool, or “4 ought,” as they call it.
 Run the wool with the wood grain to remove wall-bumps, minor scratches and some stains.
 Murphy’s Oil Soap helps with the movement of the steel wool, but do not use more than you need to.
 Wipe the area with a dry cloth then apply Orange Oil, or if you wish to color match, I recommend Howard’s Furniture Restorer Oils.
-These can be purchased online or at most any antique store and the colors range from Golden Oak, to Walnut, to Mahogany and even the color “Neutral,” which work great for Heywood Wakefield pieces.
+These can be purchased online or at most any antique store and the colors range from Golden Oak to Walnut to Mahogany and even the color “Neutral,” which works great for Heywood Wakefield pieces.